MPtasz/SplashBT/README.md

 -  Version: 1.1.0

 ---
-Splash rotation scrip that runs automatically on Radio boot
+Splash rotation script that runs automatically on Radio boot

 # ** This script is a work in progress and is not complete **